 Discuss User Group needs in the broader PH-Doc architecture

-Understand and scan the landscape, listening to weak signals to bring forward
+Understand and scan the landscape, and scan for weaknesses in the software to bring forward

 ideas and concerns that support the long-term interests of PH-Doc

-Move projects forward assisting in design ideas
+Move projects forward, assisting in design ideas

 Act as a sounding board for emerging ideas

 Section 4.
+Voting

 Each Member Agency participating in the CHS User Group is entitled to only one vote.
-The Member Agency representative or his/her alternate may vote in the absence of the agency’s delegate at CHS User Group meetings.
+The Member Agency representative or their alternate may vote in the absence of the agency’s delegate at CHS User Group meetings.
+Representatives or designees do not need to be reported to MnCCC, but should be defined within each individual agency.

 Section 5.
+Meeting Means

-Any meeting may be conducted wholly or in part by one or more means of remote communication (conference, telephone, webcast or such alternative means as may by authorized by the CHS User Group and where all attendees physically present at the meeting and those participating remotely may hear and communicate with each other during the meeting) provided that timely, valid notice is given, and the number of Voting Members so participating in such meeting is sufficient to constitute a quorum.
+Any meeting may be conducted wholly or in part by one or more means of remote communication (conference, telephone, webcast, or such alternative means as may by authorized by the CHS User Group and where all attendees physically present at the meeting and those participating remotely may hear and communicate with each other during the meeting) provided that timely, valid notice is given, and the number of Voting Members so participating in such meeting is sufficient to constitute a quorum.

-Any action required or permitted to be taken at a meeting may be taken by written action signed by written action (or electronic ballot cast) by the number of Voting Members that would be required to take same action as if at a meeting.
+Any action required or permitted to be taken at a meeting may be taken by written action signed by electronic ballot cast by the number of Voting Members that would be required to take same action as if at a meeting.

 Section 6.
+Standing Committees and Workgroups

-Standing Committees roles and responsibilities shall be as follows:
+Standing Committees and Workgroups roles and responsibilities shall be as follows:

-Elect a Chair and Co-Chair
+Elect a Chair and, if necessary, a Co-Chair

 Report on issues important to the User Group